isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-in-vogue-singapore-fashion-trends-from-1960s-to-1990s.md

 “Yuppies”, a term coined for young urban professionals in the 1980s, were a new breed of ambition-driven and materialistic young people who presented a niche market for the fashion trade.
 Designers began to target and create apparel that was in keeping with yuppie lifestyle aspirations and fashion sensibilities.

 The 1980s saw the market for office wear expand.
-Her World February 1988, p.5.
-All rights reserved.
-Singapore Press Holdings, 2014.
+Her World February 1988, p.5. <i>All rights reserved.
+Singapore Press Holdings, 2014.</i>

 With more women entering the workforce, designers began to focus on this new market.
-Fashionable Clothing from the Sears Catalogs: early 1980s, p.96.
-All rights reserved, Schiffer Publishing Ltd, Pennsylvania, 2014.
+Fashionable Clothing from the Sears Catalogs: early 1980s, p.96. </i>All rights reserved, Schiffer Publishing Ltd, Pennsylvania, 2014.<i>

 #### **1990s Less is More**